The Beginning of a New Relationship

 People who work with marijuana in an intentional way tend to have a good understanding of how different strains affect different workings.
 I personally tend to use indica before dreamwork to calm my mind before slipping into the realm of the subconscious.
 This of course doesn’t work for everyone because a lot of people report they don’t dream when they smoke.
 Paired with other plant allies, I tend to have very vivid dreams.
 On the other hand, I’ll work with sativa when I’m doing energetic ritual workings because I can still have the benefit of the mind-altering effects while not being a zombie.

 Understanding the way different strains work with your body before using them in your work is also key in working with it as a whole.
-Some strains won’t agree with you, will make you paranoid or antsy and when your mind is occupied in that way, it could make it difficult for you to use it in your practice, other strains might make you so tired that you won’t have the energy to do any work while you’re high and will ultimately ruin the experience for you.
+Some strains won’t agree with you, and could make it difficult for you to use it in your practice, while other strains might make you so tired that you won’t have the energy to do any work while you’re high and will ultimately ruin the experience for you.
 When you get to know the plant, get to know it in all its forms that way you build a strong relationship before using the spirit of it in your practice.
 This same practice should be implemented when using any plant ally.

 I personally do a lot of various workings with cannabis in my practice.
 As a devotee of Santa Muerte, I use it specifically as an offering first as marijuana is a plant sacred to Her.
 When smoking, I’ll blow some into Her statue’s face as a way to include her in the practice and to smoke “with” her.
 This is something I’ll do either before ritual or just to honor her and give thanks.